getodk/xlsform-server/README.md

 ## Known Issues / todos

 1. Replace reference czue repo with odk repo after PRs are merged
-1. gunicorn needs to be killed/restarted manually for config changes to take effect
 1. nginx configs are not cleaned up when removed